Recommended Global Nutrition Conferences

 Nutrition Meet 2020

-About Conference: Nutrition Conference to host 3rd World Congress on Nutrition and Obesity Prevention during the beautiful month of March 26-27, 2020 at Abu Dhabi, the place which sees the largest influx of tourists in UAE.
+Nutrition conference to host 3rd World congress on Nutrition and Obesity Prevention during the beautiful month of March 26 – 27, 2020, at Abu Dhabi, the place which sees the largest Influx of tourists in UAE.
 Working under the theme “Beating Obesity: Leading a Healthy Life” we bring the brightest and most productive minds to discuss the intricate concepts to evaluate our planet's health & sustainability with best nutrition.

 Nutrition Meet 2020 has an overall view of webbing surgeons, nutrition experts, endocrinologists, and obese patients to discuss topics that are related to obesity and its cure with proper nutritional diet.
 Sessions discussed at the event will challenge you to think big, question and discover, break boundaries and redefine, be challenged and inspired.
 This conference focuses on nutritional value and quality of foods for the world with healthful eating habits.
+We are sure that this conference will definitely bring out new ways to change the opinions on weight loss with nutritional diet.
 So join us in this mission & take a step ahead along towards finding the greatest approach to create a disease free world.

 - Obesity Specialists